airoeva/suggested-rate-analysis/notebooks/README.md

     - In fRateSmasher awarded lanes:
         - Suggested was the award in 45% of Reefer lanes and 32% of Van lanes

 ### Origin Super Region:
-Main Takeaways:
-- fRateSmasher has award rates similar to fRateCaster in the South West and Pacific regions
-- fRateSmasher has a higher award rate than fRateCaster in the North East Region
-- The largest disparity in the percentage of awarded lanes that use the starting rate guidance between models is in the North Central, Pacific, and Midwest Regions.
-- The starting rate guidance was used at a higher rate under fRateCaster across all regions

-By the numbers:

-Overall, our award rates by origin super region were:
+- Overall, our award rates by origin super region were:

 | Origin Super Region | Overall | fRateCaster | fRateSmasher |
 | --------------------|---------|-------------|--------------|